-Budgeted cost: £50,348.95
+Budgeted cost: £33,845

-Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor employed to meet the increasing and complex needs of families. (£33,568.63) The school is located in a higher than average level of deprivation.
-There are many families with multiple and complex needs and their needs impact directly on the children's well-being.
-The school provides intense support to a number of families and nurture to a number of pupils so a LM' is necessary.
-1, 3 Continue to run a breakfast club for targeted pupils to ensure a positive start to the school day. (£5121.02) Increase in attendance and punctuality ensures a positive start to the day for children.
-Evidence suggests that breakfast positively affects learning in children in terms of behaviour, cognitive and school performance.(Hoyland et al 2009) 1,3 Continue to employ an attendance officer to increase attendance of this group of pupils. (£4770) Attendance for PP pupils is lower than non-PP pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor employed to meet the increasing and complex needs of families. to meet the increasing and age level of deprivation.
+There are many fam- Continue to run a breakfast club for targeted pupils to ensure a positive start to the school day.
+Increase in attendance and punctuality ensures a positive start to the day for children.
+1,3 Continue to employ an at- tendance officer to increase attendance of this group of pupils.
+Attendance for PP pupils is lower than non-PP pupils.
 If they do not attend regularly then they will not learn as much and has an impact on emotional well-being.
 Building relationships with these families has worked in the past to help raise attendance.
-1,3 Provide daily milk for all disadvantaged pupils. (£3889.30) Milk is rich in vitamins and calcium and provides a source of hydration for children.
-(NHS) 1, 3 Involving parents in school life through: - parental workshops - reading coffee mornings/after- noons - stay and play in EYFS - Advent and Easter craft sessions - Parent invites to English and Maths lessons - Uniform costs (£1000) EEF evidence suggests involving parents and parental engagement in supporting their child's academic learning has adds +3 months progress to progress.
-3, 4 Enrichment Support through contributions to external and internal trips or experiences and after school clubs.
-Key findings from the Subject to Background Report March 2015 (P Sammans, K Toth, K Sylva)'Early years and primary school experiences, along with better home learning environments in the early years and up to the age of 7 provide a significant boost in attainment 3, 4

-Aspirations and career building within the for children at the age of 11 and help to counteract disadvantage. curriculum. (£2000) EEF recommends that outdoor learning can have a positive impact of +4 months on academic learning and evidence suggests there is greater impact for more vulnerable students.
+1,3 Involving parents in school life through: - parental workshops - reading coffee mornings/after- noons - stay and play in EYFS - Advent and Easter craft sessions - Parent invites to English and Maths lessons - Uniform costs EEF evidence suggests involving parents and parental engagement in supporting their child's academic learning has adds +3 months progress to progress.
+3, 4 Enrichment Support through contributions to external and internal trips or experiences.
+Aspirations and career building within the curriculum.
+Key findings from the Subject to Background Report March 2015 (P Sammans, K Toth, K Sylva)'Early years and primary school experi- ences, along with better home learning envi- ronments in the early years and up to the age of 7 provide a significant boost in attainment for children at the age of 11 and help to coun- teract disadvantage.'
+EEF recommends that outdoor learning can 3, 4 have a positive impact of +4 months on academic learning and evidence suggests there is greater impact for more vulnerable students.

-Total budgeted cost: £ 28,092.69 + £59,745.78 + £50,348.95 = £138,187.42
+Total budgeted cost: £ 27,450 + £47,000 + £33,845 = £108, 295